Becoming a Veterinary Technician in Nebraska

 Salaries for Veterinary Technicians

-The mean annual salary for veterinary technicians in Nebraska is somewhat below the national average for this career: $28,720 compared to $32,350.
-However, the cost of living in Nebraska is 11.5 percent lower than the national average, and the average home price in Nebraska is also significantly below-average.
+The mean annual salary for veterinary technicians in Nebraska is somewhat similar to the national average for this career: $36,940 compared to $36,850.
+However, the cost of living in Nebraska is 11.5 percent lower than the national average, and the average home price in Nebraska is also significantly below average.
 As a result, veterinary technicians in Nebraska can maintain a relatively high standard of living.

 Requirements for Veterinary Technicians